digitio/serverlesslogin/README.md

 service to handle subscription and in the screen where you can edit it as well as delete it according to your users data.

-That's great!
-It sounds like you have created a Flutter application that handles login and data storage locally, without relying on a server, using SHA encryption for security.
-Additionally, you are managing the project's version control on GitHub.

 Here are some points to highlight the key features of your project:

 ### Key Features: